deepset-ai/haystack-home/content/advent-of-haystack/_index.md

 title: Advent of Haystack
 featured_image: /images/advent-meta-image.png
 images: ["/images/advent-meta-image.png"]
-description: '10 challenges to discover Haystack 2.0-Beta'
+description: '10 Haystack challenges'
 discuss: https://github.com/deepset-ai/haystack/discussions/6441

 hero:
   title: Advent of Haystack
   text: |
-    Try out Haystack 2.0-Beta to discover what's coming in the next major release
+    Welcome back to another year of Haystack challenges

     with 10 challenges in the month of December 🎉

-    From January 5th to 19th, you will also find the solutions of each challenge.
+    In January, you will be able to find the solutions to each challenge here too 🚀
 ---